JJM429/JJM429/README.md

 ## 🎯 What I’m Working On
 - 🔍 *Alongside my studies, I am currently building out an ML model for predicting results from the NFL Season*
-- 📘 *Seeking 2026 Software Engineering Summer Internships*
+- 📘 *Looking for oppurtunities to further my skills as a Software Engineer*